abdfaizaan/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_08_Implementing_hybrid_networking_infrastructure.md

 1. Select **Run diagnostic tests** and wait until the results of the connectivity check are returned.
 Verify that the status is **Reachable**.

-    > **Note**: This is expected because the target fully qualified domain name (FQDN) is resolvable via the Azure private DNS zone.
+    >**Note**: This is expected because the target fully qualified domain name (FQDN) is resolvable via the Azure private DNS zone.

 #### Task 3: Configure Azure public DNS name resolution

-1. On **SEA-ADM1**, in the Microsoft Edge window displaying the Azure portal, open a new tab and browse to **https://www.godaddy.com/domains/domain-name-search**.
-1. Use the domain name search to identify a domain name that is not currently in use.
 1. On **SEA-ADM1**, switch to the Microsoft Edge tab displaying the Azure portal, in the **Search resources, services, and docs** text box in the toolbar, search for and select **DNS zones**, and then, on the **DNS zones** page, select **+ Create**.
 1. On the **Create DNS zone** page, specify the following settings (leave others with their default values):